-The process for MPhil submission and examination mirrors that for doctoral awards.
-PGRs who are registered on an MPhil programme should be ready to declare their intention to submit approximately 2 months prior to submission by completing the Intention to Submit from within ProGRess.
+PGRs who are registered on an MPhil programme should be ready to declare their intention to submit approximately 2 months prior to submission by completing the Intention to Submit within ProGRess.
 They should submit their thesis after 18 months full-time study (24 months part-time study) with a view to completing within a maximum enrolment of 24 months full-time (36 months part-time study).

-All aspects of the submission should follow those set out in Section 8.
-Presentation of the thesis should follow the guidelines set out in Section 9.
+All aspects of the submission should follow those set out in Section 12.1.
+Presentation of the thesis should follow the guidelines set out in Chapter 13.